lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## CWT Confirmation Methods Registry {#kid-cwt-conf-meth-param}

-IANA has extended the Value Type of the WT Confirmation Methods 'kid' to the COSE Key Value Type int.
+IANA has extended the Value Type of 'kid' in the "CWT Confirmation Methods" registry under the group name "CBOR Web Token (CWT) Claims" to also allow the Value Type int.
 The incorrect term binary string has been corrected to bstr.
 The resulting Value Type is bstr / int.
 The new updated content for the 'kid' method is shown in the list below.

 - Confirmation Method Name: kid